desmond-ong/emotionAlongPsychDistance/README.md

 ### Data

-The data for the 3 studies presented in the paper will be put ~~are~~ in the /data folder
+The data for the 3 studies presented in the paper are in the /data folder